Di Cavalcanti

-Praised by Mário de Andrade as “the most exact painter of national things” and by Mário Pedrosa as “the most Brazilian of artists,” Di Cavalcanti was one of the organizers of the 1922 Modern Art Week, for which he also developed the poster and catalog, and a key figure in the anthropophagic modernist movement.
+Praised by Mário de Andrade as “the most faithful painter of Brazilian subjects” and by Mário Pedrosa as “the most Brazilian of artists”, Di Cavalcanti was one of the organizers of the 1922 Week of Modern Art, for which he also designed the poster and catalogue.
+He was a central figure in Brazilian modernism and one of the leading exponents of its anthropophagic strand.

 He engaged with European avant-gardes, with which he had contact in Paris, such as Cubism and Art Deco.
 Inspired by figures like Pablo Picasso, Henri Matisse, and Fernand Léger, he absorbed their formal aspects and developed a visual repertoire centered on constructing a national imagery, celebrating Brazilian icons like Carnival, samba, everyday life, and the Brazilian people.